 The stream also works on a phone connected to the LAN.

-Hope this tutorial spark some ideas on your side.
-See you next time!
+Hope this tutorial sparks some ideas on your side.
+See you next time and feel free to leave a comment below if you have questions about anything!